fum-cs/cpp4python/index.md

 This course consists of several chapters, each covering a specific topic or feature of C++.
 Each chapter contains a lot of code examples and exercises to help you understand and practice the concepts.
 You can find the source code on the [GitHub repository](https://github.com/fum-cs/cpp4python/) of this course (TO-DO).
 I hope you enjoy this course and learn a lot from it.

 I should also mention that the original material of this course was from [Jan Pearce, Berea College and Brad Miller, Runestone](https://runestone.academy/ns/books/published/cpp4python/index.html).
-I have forked the [related repository](https://github.com/pearcej/cpp4python), convert rst files to markdow, and modified it to suit my own needs and preferences.
-I would like to thank them for their great work and generosity.
+I have forked the [related repository](https://github.com/pearcej/cpp4python), convert rst files to markdown, and I am modifying it to suit my own needs and preferences.
+I would like to thank them for her great work and generosity.

 ## Reporting Typos or Other Problems